JoshuaBradbury/Hieranarchy/README.md

 - Map and State system which allows to dynamically load and swap states and maps
 - Dynamic tile system which allows you to create and save different tiles
 - Project system which saves and loads maps
-- Tile creation and editing in the editor
+- Basic tile creation and editing in an editor
+- Mostly complete UI system

 What is left to come is:
-- Add map management interface
+- Add project interface
 - Improve links between interfaces
+- Better control over map and project data
 - Entities as a whole
 - Image editor for sprites
 - Possible sound editor?